chethanp11/master/docs/core_architecture.md

 - Execute steps in order, honoring retry policies & backoff.
 - Pause execution for HITL approvals and persist approvals.
 - Resume execution deterministically using stored run/step snapshots.
-- Emit trace events for every transition (run, step, tool, approval).
+- Emit trace events for every transition (run, step, tool, approval, user_input, plan proposals).

 ### What It Does NOT Do
 - Call models directly.